How to Build a Hamburger Menu in React

 onClick={() => setclick(!click)} />

-8. Finally, in the JSX, use a ternary operator to conditionally render either the Hamburger or Close icon:
+8. In the return block, use a ternary operator to conditionally render either the Hamburger or Close icon based on the state:

 //MobileNavigation.js